 The registration document has the following information about your car,

 - Earlier Registered Keeper

-- Vehicle details encompassing the model, vehicle tax class, engine size, VIN/Chassis/Frame number, and the colour.
+- Vehicle details encompassing the model, vehicle tax class, engine size, VIN/Chassis/Frame number, and colour.

-- The forms to fill out and send to the DVLA in case the registered keeper or the vehicle itself experiences an alteration.
+If the registered keeper or vehicle needs an alteration, fill the form & send it to DVLA.
 The registration document also features segments to fill out in case the car goes for scrap or export.

 How to change the registered keeper of a car?

-You can change keepership/ownership by just filling out section 6 of the V5C form by providing all the necessary details.
-You then require to post the document to the DVLA, Swansea, SA99 1BA.
+- You can transfer keepership/ownership by filling out section 6 of the V5C form and providing all the necessary details.
+You can directly post the document to the DVLA, Swansea, SA99 1BA.

-You can also perform keeper/ownership transfer online on the DVLA website.
+- You can perform keeper/ownership transfer online on the DVLA website.
 The process is different for a motor trader.

-We at Car Analytics highly recommend checking the number of car owners before your purchase.
-It will not only save you from fraud but will also help you determine whether the car is reliable or not.
+We at Car Analytics highly recommend checking the number of car keepers before your purchase.
+It will save you from fraud and help you determine whether the car is reliable or not.
 A car changing multiple owners in a short time is a huge red flag.